-The abstract’s chronology of the Burton Street lot begins in 1840.
+The abstract’s chronology of the Burton Street lot begins on May 16, 1840.
 In the mid-1800s Texas was mostly wilderness and plenty of it.
 A man could acquire a piece of that wilderness in several ways.
 He could buy land; he could be given a grant to settle on land, as in Peters Colony or Robertson Colony; he could take land as payment for performing a service, such as surveying land; or he could be given land for his military service.
 Tarrant County pioneer Middleton Tate Johnson (1810-1866) used all four methods to acquire land.

 Robert R. Ramey also was given land for his military service.
 But he earned it the hard way: He died for it.
 The abstract states that in 1840 the secretary of war for the Republic of Texas, Branch Tanner Archer, issued an “augmentation and bounty land warrant” for 1,920 acres of land to the heirs of Robert R. Ramey for his military service.

 Ramey (also spelled Rainey and Raimey) was a member of Colonel Burr Harrison Duval’s Kentucky Mustangs long-riflemen.
 Under Duval, Ramey fought under Colonel James Fannin in Tennessee and went with Fannin to Texas, where Ramey, Duval, and Fannin died at the Battle of Goliad shortly after the Alamo fell in 1836.
 When Duval’s brother John C. Duval died in Fort Worth in 1897, he was the last survivor of the massacre.

 1851: Just two years after the Army established Fort Worth, Ramey’s heirs hired Middleton Tate Johnson to survey their land.
 For his services, the heirs gave Johnson one of four sections (1 section = 640 acres) of land.
 The Johnson section of the Ramey land contains the Burton Street lot.